Can I set a Caller ID or Sender ID

 Using a Caller ID or Sender ID in engageSPARK

-The Sender ID or Caller ID can be selected on Step 3 when creating an SMS or Voice engagement.
-Caller IDs for Voice engagements (automated calls) usually do not require pre-registered IDs.
+The Sender ID or Caller ID can be selected on Step 3 when creating an SMS or Voice campaigns.
+Caller IDs for Voice campaigns (automated calls) usually do not require pre-registered IDs.

 As an anti-spam measure, Sender IDs and Caller IDs need to be set up by engageSPARK.
 You can do this by writing a request to firstname.lastname@example.org or via live chat.
 Depending on the country, a pre-registration to telecom companies is required for Sender IDs to work across all mobile networks.
 It usually takes 10 business days of processing time.